 I use steel heat-proof containers similar to this one to place the rice and water in.
 Basically, while the chicken cooks in the inner pot, the rice is also cooking in the steam generated from the chicken curry and the added water.
 Nothing could be simpler!

-Use your preferred brand of Thai curry paste (I used yellow curry paste, but you could add red or green as well), and add some delicious depth of flavour with the addition of peanut butter.
+- Thai Curry Paste: Use your preferred brand of Thai curry paste (I used yellow curry paste, but you could add red or green as well), and add some delicious depth of flavor with the addition of peanut butter.
 I absolutely love using peanut butter in my Thai-inspired dishes.
-Have you seen this recipe for chicken satay from the archives yet?
+Have you seen this recipe for chicken satay and my family's favorite Instant Pot peanut noodles?

 Instant Pot Thai Chicken Curry and Rice